2023 Best Drama & Theater Arts Schools in North Carolina

 Top 10 Best Drama & Theater Arts Schools

 Our analysis found Duke University to be the best school for drama and theater arts students who want to pursue a degree in North Carolina.
-Located in the city of Durham, Duke is a private not-for-profit college with a fairly large student population.
+Located in the large city of Durham, Duke is a private not-for-profit school with a fairly large student population.

-You’ll join some of the best and brightest minds around you if you attend University of North Carolina School of the Arts.
-The school came in at #2 on this year’s Best Drama & Theater Arts Schools in North Carolina list.
-Located in the midsize city of Winston-Salem, UNCSA is a public school with a small student population.
+You’ll be in good company if you decide to attend University of North Carolina School of the Arts.
+It ranked #2 on our 2023 Best Drama & Theater Arts Schools in North Carolina list.
+Located in the medium-sized city of Winston-Salem, UNCSA is a public college with a small student population.

 On average, theater graduates from UNCSA take out $27,000 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $553, assuming that the borrower is on a 10-year repayment plan.

-Out of the 17 schools in North Carolina that were part of this year’s ranking, University of North Carolina at Chapel Hill landed the # 3 spot on the list.
-Located in the city of Chapel Hill, UNC Chapel Hill is a public school with a very large student population.
+The excellent programs at University of North Carolina at Chapel Hill helped the school earn the #3 place on this year’s ranking of the best drama and theater arts schools in North Carolina.
+Located in the city of Chapel Hill, UNC Chapel Hill is a public college with a fairly large student population.

 While working on their degree, theater majors at UNC Chapel Hill accumulate an average of around $20,350 in student debt.